AbdHsn/Cholpori-Assessment/README.md

 ✓ Bootstrap uses to make interface responsive.
 ✓ Loader implemented while feteching, creating and updating.
 ✓ Toast notification implemented for messaging.

+#Installation Instruction.
+------Angular-------
+● Need to reinstall node module after download project using command 'npm i' ● Need to run angular project with port: 4200

+------.Net Core------
+● Need Visual Studio 2022 or Latest Version.
+● .Net Core 6 sdk need to be installed.
+● No need to update or change database connection as it used online connection.